-Moving in the Netherlands?
-Turn your new Dutch house into a home with our guide to setting up utilities in the Netherlands, including water, gas, and electricity.
+Going Dutch?
+Turn your new house into a home with our guide to setting up utilities in the Netherlands, including water, gas, and electricity.

 If you’re moving into your new Dutch home, one of the first things you’ll need to do is connect the utilities.
 This includes setting up your electricity, gas, and water, which are all essential in helping you and your family settle in your new life.
 Take a look at our guide to setting up internet in the Netherlands if you already have electricity.